digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

 ## Definition
-# Appraisal - Paper-Based Definition
+# Archival Appraisal - Paper-Based Definition

 __Appraisal__ is the process of determining whether records and other materials have permanent (archival) value.
 Appraisal may be done at the collection, creator, series, file, or item level.
 Appraisal can take place prior to donation and prior to physical transfer, at or after accessioning.
 The basis of appraisal decisions may include a number of factors, including the records’ provenance and content, their authenticity and reliability, their order and completeness, their condition and costs to preserve them, and their intrinsic value.
 Appraisal often takes place within a larger institutional collecting policy and mission statement.